Huawei Mate: Huawei Mate 60

+Huawei Mate XT

+The Huawei Mate XT, also known as Huawei Mate XT Ultimate Design, is the world's first double-folding, or tri-fold, foldable smartphone.
+It was announced on September 10, 2024, and made available for pre-order in China the same day.
+It released in China on September 20, 2024, with a planned Q1 2025 global release.

+Huawei Mate 70

+The Huawei Mate 70 series was released on 26 November 2024.

 Tablets

 Huawei MatePad Pro

 The Huawei MatePad Pro was announced on 25 November 2019 and was officially released on 12 December 2019.
 It is one of Huawei's devices to feature no Google services just like many of the company's other recently released devices but still retains Android 10 as the source code for EMUI 10.1.
 The tablet received mainly positive reviews from critics but was criticised for its camera and lack of a wide variety of apps.

 Huawei MatePad

 The Huawei MatePad was announced on 23 April 2020 and was officially released on 28 April 2020.
 It is one of Huawei's devices to feature no Google services just like many of the company's other recently released devices but still retains Android 10 as the source code for EMUI 10.1.

 Huawei MatePad 11

 The Huawei MatePad 11 was announced June 2, 2021 during Huawei's HarmonyOS 2 launch and it was officially released on July 13, 2021.
 It is one of Huawei's first tablet devices to have HarmonyOS 2 pre-installed globally.